Parkour Balance Exercises

 The key to keeping balance is correct posture.
 As you walk, keep your chest up, knees a little bent, and your bum over your heels.
 Take each step toes first.

 To begin with, go slow and use “airplane arms” until you are confident.
 Stop to regain balance when needed.

-Try walking backward also.
+Try walking backward as well.

 Rail Balance Routine